These Two TV Producers Started Tweeting And Are Now Kinda Famous

 One of Griffin’s biggest tweets came in May, when he tweeted a two-minute clip of James Corden’s reaction to the bombing in Manchester.
 “Emotional message from James Corden on the tragedy in Manchester.
 Take the time to watch,” Griffin tweeted.
 The tweet received more than 20,000 retweets.

 There’s no question that Jaffy and Griffin’s style works on Twitter.
 Network sources said they recognize the impressive nature of Jaffy and Griffin’s dedication, and they marvel at the duo’s ability to tweet around the clock while also conducting fairly time consuming day jobs.
 Jaffy, for his part, is essentially Lester Holt’s writer, helping to craft the copy for the all-important 22-minute nightly news broadcast on NBC.
-Griffin is a segment producer for Lawrence O’Donnell’s 10 p.m. prime-time show on MSNBC, making his early morning tweets all the more remarkable.
+Griffin is a segment producer for Lawrence O’Donnell’s 10 p.m. primetime show on MSNBC, making his early morning tweets all the more remarkable.
 Both are said to be well liked by colleagues.

 Top executives at the network have discussed Jaffy and Griffin's popularity and at least one executive is said to be irked by the success of their personal brands at the expense of NBC's own, according to a network source.
 But for the time being, nobody has called either off from enriching their personal brands.
 Sources also say that Jaffy is highly regarded among top producers and is particularly close to another rising star: Katy Tur, who rose to prominence during the Trump campaign.